Fohn-4/Cloudinary-With-DRF/readme.md

 3. Copy your cloudinary credential in a .env file.
     You can see a template for exemple as env.py

-### Running and usage
+### Running this project and usage
 Start your venv then go in CloudinaryWithDRF folder.
-Start the project with `python manage.py runserver` you should now see your API url in the prompt http://127.0.0.1:8000/
+Start the project with `python manage.py runserver`

-in Postman ( not on DRF ) use the url http://127.0.0.1:8000/api/upload/ for testing to send an image key imageFile value File
+In Postman ( not on DRF ) try the POST method on the url http://127.0.0.1:8000/api/upload/ Now you can test with *imageFile* as key with a type of File.
+And put any image in the value.

 ## Creation process